isaacnmm/pestpolicy-hugo2XX/content/posts/best-vocal-mic-under-200/index.md

 - vocal
 layout: post
 ---
-Looking for the�best
+Looking for thebest
 [vocal mic](http://artsites.ucsc.edu/EMS/Music/tech_background/TE-20/teces_20.html)
 under 200?
 Getting excellent voice recordings depends on the quality of the vocal mic you use.

 But you dont have to break a bank to get a high-performance mic for your voice recording or streaming projects.
-If youre operating on a tight budget, you can get a quality mic under 200.� Its a review of 7 most outstanding vocal microphones under 200 in the market today.
+If youre operating on a tight budget, you can get a quality mic under 200.
+Its a review of 7 most outstanding vocal microphones under 200 in the market today.
 Related:
 [7 Best [Mics](https://pestpolicy.com/best-condenser-mics-under-300/) for Recording Acoustic Guitar](https://pestpolicy.com/[best](https://pestpolicy.com/best-harmonica-microphones/)-mics-for-recording-acoustic-guitar/)
-## **Reviews: Top 7 Best Vocal Mic Under�**$**200 in 2025**
+## **Reviews: Top 7 Best Vocal Mic Under**$**200 in 2025**
 ### [**1.
 Blue Yeti Vocal Microphone with USB**](https://www.amazon.com/dp/B00N1YPXW2/?tag=p-policy-20)
 If youre looking for a premium vocal microphone, get yourself Blue Yeti.
 Its a high-quality USB mic that is designed for both entry-level and professional applications.